Tag Archives: Miami

 A man jumped in and pushed me toward the shallow end.
 I barely had the strength to hold onto the rail and reach the steps.
 Weak and trembling from the cold, I grabbed my towel and wrapped it around me.

-Gina’s face turned pale, her eyes gawked wide with terror.
+Gina’s face turned pale, and her eyes gawked wide with terror.
 I plopped down on a chair, too stunned to move, too ashamed to speak.
 Then I heard Gina’s mom say, “I can’t believe she couldn’t swim.”

 Six years later, I still couldn’t.